 We generally (i) own the physical billboard structures on which we display advertising copy for our customers, (ii) hold the legal permits to display advertising thereon and (iii) lease the underlying sites.
 These lease agreements have terms varying between one month and multiple years, and usually provide renewal options.
 We estimate that approximately 75% of our billboard structures in the U.S. are "legal nonconforming" billboards, meaning they were legally constructed under laws in effect at the time they were built and remain legal to operate, but could not be constructed under current laws.
 These structures are often located in areas where it is difficult or not permitted to build additional billboards under current laws, which enhances the value of our portfolio.
 We have a highly diversified portfolio of advertising sites.
-As of December 31, 2023, we had approximately 19,300 lease agreements with approximately 18,100 different landlords in the U.S. A substantial proportion of these lease agreements allow us to abate rent and/or terminate the lease agreement in certain circumstances, which may include where the structure is obstructed, where there is a change in traffic flow and/or where the advertising value of the sign structure is otherwise impaired, providing us with flexibility in renegotiating the terms of our leases with landlords in those circumstances.
+As of December 31, 2024, we had approximately 19,600 lease agreements with approximately 17,900 different landlords.
+A substantial proportion of these lease agreements allow us to abate rent and/or terminate the lease agreement in certain circumstances, which may include where the structure is obstructed, where there is a change in traffic flow and/or where the advertising value of the sign structure is otherwise impaired, providing us with flexibility in renegotiating the terms of our leases with landlords in those circumstances.

-We currently manage our operations through two operating segments-U.S. Billboard and Transit, which is included in our U.S. Media reportable segment, and International.
-International does not meet the criteria to be a reportable segment and accordingly, is included in Other (see Item 8., Note 18.
-Segment Information to the Consolidated Financial Statements).
+We currently manage our operations through two reportable operating segments-(1) Billboard and (2) Transit.
+Prior to its sale, our Canadian operations comprised our International operating segment, which did not meet the criteria to be a reportable segment and accordingly, was included in Other.
+Historical operating results of our Canadian operations are included in Other (see Item 8., Note 19.
+Segment Information to the Consolidated Financial Statements) through the date of sale.
+See "- Acquisition and Disposition Activity."

-On October 22, 2023, we entered into an agreement to sell our outdoor advertising business in Canada.
-See "-Acquisition and Disposition Activity."